institutional/grin-transfer/README.md

 # GRIN-to-S3

-An async pipeline for extracting Google Books data from GRIN (Google Return Interface) to local databases and S3-compatible storage, designed for academic libraries.
+A pipeline for extracting page scans, metadata, and OCR from Google Books GRIN (Google Return Interface) by academic libraries who have partnered with Google Books.
+The tool will programmatically download and store book archives to local or S3-compatible storage.

 ## Prerequisites

-1. You should know your "library directory", or the path in GRIN where your books are available.
+1. You should know your "library directory", or the path in GRIN where your books are made available.
 For example, given the URL https://books.google.com/libraries/Harvard/_all_books, the "library directory" is "Harvard."
 This value is case-sensitive.
-2. You should have access to the Google account that was given to a Google partner manager for access to GRIN.
+2. You should have credentials for the Google account that was given to a Google partner manager for access to GRIN.
 This will be the same account that you use to log in to GRIN as a human.
-3. You'll need your GPG decryption passphrase from Google.
+3. Book archives stored in GRIN are encrypted.
+You'll need your GPG decryption passphrase from Google.
 It will be a short text file containing random words.
-4. (Optional) We recommend you set up S3-like cloud storage for large collections.
+4. (Optional) We recommend you set up S3-like cloud storage to extract large collections.
 GRIN-to-S3 will use those credentials to transfer decrypted book archives and metadata.
 For smaller collections, you can use any filesystem reachable from where you run this tool.

 ## Installation requirements